okfn/opendatasurvey/templates/faq.md

 **Check back soon for more information!**

-## If you are intrigued by Open Data...
+<h2 id="more">If you are intrigued by Open Data...</h2>

+### Learn more

 If the Open Data Census has caught your interest, there's lots more open data and open government to learn about.

 You might like to join the [Open Knowledge Foundation Open Government Working Group](http://opengovernmentdata.org/), or check for [Open Knowledge Foundation groups in your area](http://okfn.org/local).

 If you're a developer or data wrangler and you'd like to help improve the Census site or any other open data tech, join [the Open Knowledge Foundation Labs](http://okfnlabs.org) where you can meet others and collaborate on open source code and other tech projects.

 You can also sign up to the [Open Knowledge Foundation](http://okfn.org) list to stay in touch.